pyOpenSci/lessons/running-code/execute-package.md

 On your own or in small groups:

 - List some advantages of making a Python package executable over providing a script entry point.
-- List some disadvantages of making a Python package executable over providing a script entry point
+- List some disadvantages of making a Python package executable over providing a script entry point.
 - Review the Pros section from [How to Execute a Python Script](execute-script-comparison)
   - Do you see any similarities between executable packages and executable script files?
   - Do you notice any similarities between entrypoint scripts and executable script files?